MicrosoftDocs/win32/desktop-src/directmanipulation/direct-manipulation-portal.md

 ---
-Description: 'The Direct Manipulation APIs let you create great pan, zoom, and drag user experiences.
-To do this, it processes touch input on a region or object, generates output transforms, and applies the transforms to UI elements.' ms.assetid: '26358bc5-71e9-40f0-9243-9bddd961a0e5'
+Description: The Direct Manipulation APIs let you create great pan, zoom, and drag user experiences.
+To do this, it processes touch input on a region or object, generates output transforms, and applies the transforms to UI elements. ms.assetid: 26358bc5-71e9-40f0-9243-9bddd961a0e5
 title: Direct Manipulation
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Direct Manipulation